ddebenedittis/hierarchical_optimization_mpc/README.md

 ## Preliminaries

-Install [Docker Community Edition](https://docs.docker.com/engine/install/ubuntu/) (ex Docker Engine) with post-installation steps for Linux.
+Install [Docker Community Edition](https://docs.docker.com/engine/install/ubuntu/) (ex Docker Engine).
+You can follow the installation method through `apt`.
+Note that it makes you verify the installation by running `sudo docker run hello-world`.
+It is better to avoid running this command with `sudo` and instead follow the post installation steps first and then run the command without `sudo`.

+Follow with the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for Linux.
+This will allow you to run Docker without `sudo`.

 Install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit) (nvidia-docker2).